 🍄Key Ingredients

 - Portabella or Baby Bella mushrooms - you can use 1 giant 10-15cm (6") mushroom per person or two smaller 6-7 cm(3" ) diameter mushrooms.
 Look for mushrooms with a bit of a 'cup' rather than being very flat, as this helps to hold the stuffing in.
-To make a canape version of these stuffed mushrooms, choose smaller, bite-sized mushrooms.
+To make a canape version of these stuffed mushrooms, choose smaller, bite-sized cremini mushrooms.

 - Nutritional Yeast- this gives the savoury cheesy flavour!
 Find it at your local health food store or online.
+You can also use vegan parmesan cheese if you wish.

 - Pine Nuts- Optional, you could substitute for sunflower seeds or broken-up cashews.
 I find they add a lovely soft bite.